 The special atmosphere experienced whilst on FATB is consistently commented upon in feedback.
 The shared musical aims of the adult-only participants and beautiful venues certainly help encourage a friendly team-spirit... but it's more than that, and hard to define.
 Many participants choose to return time after time - self-named the "FATBers" who now have their own Members' Area on this website - and it's been a huge privilege for the regular tutors to witness their personal, musical progress.
 An added, wonderful sideline is the number of friendships which were originally born at FATB and which endure spans of many miles.
 In total, many and varied musicians have been welcomed through the doors and immediately adopted into the FATB flock; over the first fifteen years, flute-players of every ability - and from 18 to 80 plus - have each enjoyed selecting the options to personalise the musical experience of FATB their way.

 In 2018, Flutes at the Barns found itself celebrating both the 50th residential course and its 15th year, and has gone from strength to strength since then; in response to the worldwide pandemic in 2020, FATB Online was begun, offering flute players all over the UK and the world to remain inspired, focussed and connected through a range of opportunities to listen, learn, perform and play along.
+In 2022, residential courses and face-to-face opportunities returned, and FATB celebrated its 60th residential course at Lapwing Barns!
 Since FATB began, Zoë and Rachael - alongside the many staff and participants of FATB - have moved through milestones in their lives and careers whilst nurturing their shared project of Flutes at the Barns.
 The energy and passion of those first days is now augmented by the huge amount of experience gained from the privilege of tutoring these special courses.
 Flutes at the Barns is a flute course worth waiting for.